Cooking in The Keys

 Use a non-stick or seasoned cast-iron skillet.
 Make sure you pat the fish dry with paper towels.
 Preheat the pan and oil over medium-high heat.
 Make sure you use enough oil.

-Do I season panko or the flour?
+Do I season panko or flour?

 Season the flour with salt, pepper, and whatever spices you are using.
 Panko has very large crumbs and the seasoning will not incorporate well.